ava-labs/timestampvm-rs/README.md

 # `timestampvm-rs`

-`timestampvm-rs` is a virtual machine that can build blocks from a user-provided arbitrary data.
-It is a minimal implementation of an Avalanche custom virtual machine (VM) in Rust, using the Avalanche [Rust SDK](https://github.com/ava-labs/avalanche-types-rs).
+`timestampvm-rs` is a virtual machine that can build blocks from arbitrary user-provided data.
+It is a minimal implementation of an Avalanche custom virtual machine (VM) in Rust, using the Avalanche [Rust SDK](https://github.com/ava-labs/avalanche-rs).

 Currently, Avalanche custom VM requires the following: